Have you ever wondered about the importance of time management?

 - Showing up 15 minutes early for a coffee date with a friend OR showing up 15 minutes late

-If you’re looking to make a great impression on someone, consider beefing up your punctuality skills.
+If you want to make a great impression on someone, then work on your punctuality skills.

 This can include calculating how long you’ll actually need to get ready for your appointment, setting aside ample travel time in your schedule, and preparing your personal and work belongings far in advance.